-M1 = mass of iron in micrograms in the test portion, and

-M0 = mass of the material in grams corresponding to the volume used for colour development.

 B-9 TEST FOR SULPHATES

 Three methods are prescribed for determining sulphates, namely, Method A, Method B and ion chromatography method as prescribed in B-17.
 In case of dispute, ion chromatography method shall be used as referee method.

 B-9.1 Method A